Anita Dube

-Anita Dube (born 28 November 1958) is an Indian contemporary artist whose work has been widely exhibited in India.
+Anita Dube (born 28 November 1958) is an Indian contemporary visual artist and art critic, whose work has been widely exhibited.
+She is known for her mixed media sculpture and installation art.

 Early life

 Dube was born on 28 November 1958 in Lucknow, Uttar Pradesh, India to a family of physicians.

-She completed her B. A. with honors in History from the University of Delhi in 1979.
-She completed her M. F. A. in Art Criticism from Maharaja Sayajirao University of Baroda in 1982.
+She completed her B A. degree with honors in history from the University of Delhi (now Delhi University) in 1979.
+She completed her M.F.A. degree in art criticism from Maharaja Sayajirao University of Baroda in 1982.